kristof1104/CheatMod/CheatMod/README.md

 	- Added Feature To add a B-Team: stats are at 700 instead of 1000. version 1.0.1
-	- Added Feature To Add 1B Money
+	- Added Feature To Add 1B Money version 1.0.2
+	- Added Feature To Show/Unlock All hints

 How to add CheatMod to your Game Dev Tycoon: